 Fortunately, the timescales of solar variability and planetary transits differ sufficiently that transits of Earth-sized planets across Sun-like stars would, in fact, be detectable since they affect different portions of the stellar light-curve power spectrum.
 Solar variability due to oscillations, convection, and granulation primarily occurs on timescales of several minutes, while active regions, such as sunspots and faculae, vary on multi-day timescales.
 In contrast, planetary transits occur on ${\sim}$1--10\,hr timescales.
 This timescale difference makes the exoplanet detection of Earth-like planets across solar-like stars feasible via photometric observations.

-Observations of Mercury transits across the solar disk as viewed from the Earth demonstrate the difficulties in discovering small exoplanets orbiting \textit{G}-type stars via photometric measurements of the stellar light curves during planetary transits.
-Four Mercury and two Venus transits have been observed by the Total Irradiance Monitor (TIM) on NASA's Earth-orbiting SORCE spacecraft \citep{Kopp2021}.
-This instrument measures the total solar irradiance (TSI), the spatially and spectrally integrated radiant solar energy flux incident at the top of the Earth's atmosphere.
+Observations of Mercury transits across the solar disk as viewed from the Earth demonstrate the difficulties in discovering small exoplanets orbiting G-type stars via photometric measurements of the stellar light curves during planetary transits.
+Four Mercury and two Venus transits have been observed by the Total Irradiance Monitor (TIM) on NASA's Earth-orbiting Solar Radiation and Climate Experiment (SORCE) mission \citep{Kopp2021}.
+This instrument measures the TSI, the spatially and spectrally integrated radiant solar energy flux incident at the top of the Earth's atmosphere.
 This essentially views the Sun as a star.
 Instrument sensitivities are ${\sim}4 \times 10^{-6}$, making the TIM inherently capable of detecting both intrinsic solar variabilities and solar-disk transits by inner planets.